HumbleRens/Move-older-than-30-days/README.md

-Simple script to move anything that was last modified from one location the next.
+Simple script to move anything that was last modified 30+ days from one location the next.